jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 To be completely honest, I totally forgot to take any pictures during this part of the process.
 I was streaming the build and it just sort of slipped my mind.
 That said, the steps in the guide linked above are very thorough and anything I did would likely be redundant.
 For a short overview of the steps:

 1. Solder on the diodes and TRRS jacks (make sure to do it on the right side of the board for each half, they should be mirrored).
 2. Solder the jumpers below the TRRS jacks into the proper configuration---this is one area in which I think the guide could use some clarification.
 It says to solder the jumpers in the following configuration and to do both PCBs the same:

 ```
 VCC [x]     [ ] VCC
     [x]     [x]
 GND [ ]     [x] GND
 ```

-For whatever reason I found this very confusing and had to seek out some pictures for clarification, but in essence: when looking at the bottom of either PCB (that is the side with the TRRS jack on it) when the TRRS jack is facing upwards the jumpers should look like the above diagram, they should NOT be mirrored.
+For whatever reason I found this very confusing and had to seek out some pictures for clarification, but in essence: when looking at the bottom of either PCB (that is the side with the TRRS jack on it) when the TRRS jack is facing upwards the jumpers should look like the above diagram---they should **NOT** be mirrored.
 If that explanation is still subpar, just refer to this image, which has the jumpers both soldered in the correct configuration:

 ![Correct jumper configuration](finished.jpeg)